awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

    When a URL doesn’t contain a query string, this field's value is a hyphen \(\-\)\.
-For more information, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.
+For more information, see [Caching content based on query string parameters](QueryStringParameters.md)\.

 1. **`cs(Cookie)`**